worldwide-asset-exchange/wax-labs-ui/docs/proposals.md

 ---

-### Delete Proposal

-After the proposal lifecycle we can delete the proposal using the `deleteProposal` function.
-This will completely erase both the proposal and deliverables from the chain.

-##### Requirements

-- Only the proposer or an admin can delete a proposal
-- The proposal status must be one of:
-    - `FAILED`
-    - `CANCELLED`
-    - `COMPLETED`

----

 ### Submit Report

 Once a proposal is approved by both the admin and community (if the total community voting is bigger than the minimum